Brexit – what are the implications for Swedish trade?

 - What sort of regulations apply for your company’s goods?
 Do you need authorisation for import to or export from the EU?
 Contact the right authority.

 - Does your company buy inputs from the UK to be included in the production of goods that are then sold duty-free or with reduced duty to a country with which the EU has a free trade agreement?
-Check that the article meets the requirements for EU origin even after the end of the transition period.
+Check that the article meets the requirements for EU origin.

 - The UK customs tariff applies to goods that are imported into the UK as of 1 January 2021, if the origin of the goods cannot be verified or if the goods do not fulfil the conditions for being considered as originating goods under the Agreement.